 Unfortunately, no one knows the exact origins of the name of the fortress.
 Many people incorrectly refer to it as Sarmisezetuza Regia, but the accurate name is Sarmizegetusa Regia.
 Theories state that its name comes from the word zermi (cliff, height) and zeget (palisade, fortress) – the Fortress on the Cliff and regia (regal) or from Latin sarmis et getusa – The Settlement of the Sarmations and Getae.
 After Roman Emperor Trajan moved the Dacian capital to Ulpia Traiana Sarmizegetusa (Hunedoara county), Emperor Hadrian wanted the new capital to be a continuation of the old one, therefore, he added the term “Sarmizegetusa” to its name.

-This place is without a doubt worth visiting, first and foremost, for the landscape surrounding it: it is in the middle of the forest, in between tall, green trees, second of all for its historical significance, and third of all because it does not resemble anything else in Romania.
+This place is without a doubt worth visiting, first and foremost, for the landscape surrounding it (especially in Autumn): it is in the middle of the forest, in between tall, green trees, second of all for its historical significance, and third of all because it does not resemble anything else in Romania.

 You can include this attraction in one of our Transylvania tours.